Annual Hunters Welcome barbecue in Lampasas draws hundreds of deer hunters

+LAMPASAS — Crowds gathered early at the HEB parking lot on Key Avenue in Lampasas last Friday to celebrate opening day of the 2020 season and take home a made-to-order barbecue lunch.

-LAMPASAS — Deer season kicked off last weekend across Texas and Lampasas County Chamber of Commerce officials welcomed hundreds of hunters to town Friday with the city’s 10th annual Hunters Welcome barbecue lunch.
+Deer season kicked off last weekend across Texas and Lampasas County Chamber of Commerce officials welcomed hundreds of hunters to town with the city’s 10th annual Hunters Welcome barbecue lunch.

-Crowds gathered early at the H-E-B parking lot on Key Avenue in Lampasas on Friday to celebrate opening day of the 2020 season and take home a made-to-order barbecue lunch.
+Deer hunting is big business in Texas, with annual hunting-related expenses reported to be close to $2 billion, including more than $800 million for such things as food and lodging, transportation and other trip expenses.
+Part of that money winds up in Lampasas, and area business owners are glad to see it.

 Melissa Unger, executive director of the Lampasas County Chamber of Commerce, was busy helping a team of volunteers putting together to-go orders, while a long line of hungry hunters forked over $8 each for a Texas-sized barbecue sandwich with all the fixings, chips, cookie, and a drink.